mafredri/meltools/NOTES.md

 log level=0x6c
 log type=0x00
 log stop
-debug disable
 ```

-(I didn't test if `debug enable/disable` is needed, but it doesn't hurt.)
+The `log start/stop` doesn't seem to be needed, but it doesn't hurt to have it.

 ## Enable ECHONET